PrinceMandhar/fmcg-deal-intelligence-agent/README.md

-# 📰 FMCG Deal Intelligence — Multi-Agent Newsletter System
+# 📰 FMCG Deal Intelligence

 An agentic pipeline that watches public news for **FMCG M&A and investment activity**, cleans and deduplicates it, filters by date range, filters for